Department of National Defence (Canada): History

 The Department of National Defence was established by the National Defence Act, which merged the Department of Militia and Defence (which was created in 1906 when the British Army withdrew its forces stationed in Canada), the Department of Naval Services (the department responsible for the administration of the Royal Canadian Navy), and the Air Board (which oversaw aviation in Canada).
 The National Defence Act was passed by the Parliament of Canada on June 28, 1922.

-Organization
+Structure

 Both the Canadian Armed Forces (military) and the Department of National Defence (civilian public servants) are, although two separate organizations, known collectively as the 'Defence Team' as both institutions work closely together in the defence of Canada.
 The minister of national defence, as the Cabinet minister responsible to Parliament for National Defence, heads the Defence Team.

 Deputy Minister

-The Department of National Defence is led by the Deputy Minister of National Defence, currently, Stefanie Beck.
+The Department of National Defence is led by the Deputy Minister of National Defence.
 The Deputy Minister is chosen by the cabinet through the recommendation of the Prime Minister at that time.
 The Deputy Minister will stay in their position regardless of whether the cabinet or Prime Minister has changed.